networknt/light-doc/content/en/tutorial/bot/local-develop.md

 ```

-If the build is failed, you can check bot.log in the same directory as default email server is not set up with a correct password, there would be no email will be sent out if build or test is failed.
+If the build failed, you can check bot.log in the same directory as default email server is not set up with a correct password, there would be no email will be sent out if build or test is failed.

 ### Run the develop branch build with customized config